-The latest PPS proposes multiple intersections through which the site traffic will disperse.
-With the approved certificate of adequacy (ADQ-2022-013) for this PPS, the proposed intersection of Testudo Way and Campus Drive was analyzed and found to be adequate as an unsignalized intersection.
-However, given the amount of traffic that is projected to pass through that intersection, staff recommends that the applicant pursue signalization with SHA.
+The PPS includes multiple intersections through which the site traffic will disperse.
+With the approved Certificate of Adequacy (ADQ-2022-013) for this PPS, the new intersection of Testudo Way and Campus Drive was analyzed and found to be adequate as an unsignalized intersection.
+However, given the amount of traffic that is projected to pass through that intersection, the applicant should pursue signalization with SHA.
 Operationally, this will enhance traffic flow much better than an unsignalized intersection.
-Staff finds that the limited accesses to the site along US 1 will conform to the goals of the sector plan access design standards and will minimize pedestrian and vehicular conflicts along US 1.
+The limited access to the site, along US 1, will conform to the goals of the sector plan access design standards and will minimize pedestrian and vehicular conflicts along US 1.

-Staff recommends that at the time of DSP, all pedestrian and bicycle facilities and amenities as described in the sector plan shall be shown on a pedestrian and bikeway facilities plan.
-The recommended amenities and facilities support the policies of the MPOT and the sector plan, the requirements of the Subdivision Regulations, and the "Transportation Review Guidelines - 2022 Supplement".
+At the time of DSP, all pedestrian and bicycle facilities and amenities as described in the sector plan shall be shown on a pedestrian and bikeway facilities plan.
+The required amenities and facilities support the policies of the MPOT and the sector plan, the requirements of the Subdivision Regulations, and the "Transportation Review Guidelines - 2022 Supplement."

-Based on the findings presented above, staff concludes that multimodal transportation facilities will exist to serve the proposed subdivision, as required under Subtitle 24, and will conform to the MPOT and the sector plan, with the recommended conditions provided in this technical staff report.
+Based on the findings presented above, multimodal transportation facilities will exist to serve the subdivision, as required under Subtitle 24, and will conform to the MPOT and the sector plan.

-7. Public Facilities-This PPS was reviewed for conformance to the sector plan, in accordance with Section 24-121(a)(5).
+10. Public Facilities-This PPS was reviewed for conformance to the sector plan, in accordance with Section 24-121(a)(5).
 The sector plan contains a Public Facilities section (page 151) in Chapter 4 (Infrastructure Elements).
 The primary goal and vision of the section are: